-After a nation-wide election in 2008, the newly formed Constituent Assembly declared Nepal a federal democratic republic and abolished the monarchy.
-In spite of suffering rapid political changes in the past decades, Nepal has retained its diverse culture; though it was officially declared a secular state in 2006, there is a strong influence from both Hinduism and Buddhism.
+In spite of rapid political changes in the past decades, Nepal has retained its diverse culture.
+Although it was officially declared a secular state in 2006, there is a strong influence from both Hinduism and Buddhism.

 Agriculture is the mainstay of the economy, providing a livelihood for approximately three quarters of the population.
 Tourism is an increasingly important source of income and employment.